Helene Palmer: Personal life

-Palmer and her husband, Alex Palmer, were both originally from the West Riding of Yorkshire.
+Palmer and her husband, Alex Palmer, were both originally from Bolton upon Dearne in the West Riding of Yorkshire.
 The couple, who worked in the licensed trade in addition to her career as an entertainer, purchased a home in the East Riding village of Sewerby in the 1970s with the intent to move there during their retirement.
 In 1986, they moved to the nearby seaside resort of Bridlington, where they began operating the Nag's Head pub in Market Place.
 They ran and lived at the Nag's Head until Alex retired in 1990, at which time they moved to Sewerby.

 Death

 Palmer died on 5 January 2011, at Scarborough General Hospital in Scarborough, North Yorkshire, England at the age of 82 after a brief illness.
-She is survived by her husband, Alex, and her son, David Palmer.
+She was survived by her husband, Alex, and her son, David Palmer.
 Her funeral was held on 18 January at St John the Evangelist Church in Sewerby.

 Her son David died by suicide in 2018.
 At the time of his death he was being investigated by police over the murder of his partner.